Nishk700/Credit_Card-Transaction-Analysis/README.md

 ### Key Metrics

 #### Revenue:

-Represents the total earnings from credit card transactions across various expenditure categories.
+Represents the total earnings from credit card transactions across various categories.
+It is calculated by the sum of Total Transactions, Interests Earned and Annual fees of a Customer.
 The total revenue for the period is $55.3M, highlighting the financial impact of customer transactions.

 ![Image 1](CC%20SS/SS1.png)

 #### Total Transaction Amount:

 This is the aggregate sum of all transaction values ($44.5M), reflecting the total spending activity by customers using credit cards.

 ![Image 1](CC%20SS/SS2.png)

 #### Interests Earned:

 Refers to the income generated from interest charges on outstanding balances ($7.8M).
 This indicates how much revenue comes from customers carrying balances on their credit cards.

 ![Image 1](CC%20SS/SS3.png)

 #### Transaction Volume:

 The total number of individual transactions processed during the period (656K).
 This helps evaluate the overall activity level of the card user base.

 ![Image 1](CC%20SS/SS4.png)